 The client´s requirement for maximum privacy and yet maximum vision was the origin for the design concept.
-An open space living that opens up to the south, to the sea, were requested.
-Large windows should allow as much daylight into the house.
-But also protect any insides from the public.
+An open space living that opens up to the south, to the sea, was requested.
+Large windows should allow daylight into the house but also protect the inside from public view.

 The neighbors to the right and left, to whom the couple has maintained a friendly relationship for years, should not get a wall set in front of their nose, but at the same time, the owners did not want to be in a constant view spot of them.
 From the interplay of these almost contradictory requirements, the wedge-shaped roof overhangs, the perforated curtain walls and the long steps to the garden have been created.
 The client’s needs thus determined the shape of the building and the choice of building materials.

 As passive house architects, we attach great importance to sustainability and the use of ecological building materials.
 This combination is not always linear to solve.
 As for each of our projects, the bioclimatic study is the basis for design concept development.
 On the basis of this study, we determine, among other things, the prevailing winds, with which we contribute to the cooling of the living space.
 The positioning of the façade windows plays a special role here – “natural cross ventilation” is an important factor, which, in combination with the clay plaster used in the interior, ensures an ideal living environment in which temperature and humidity are regulated equally.
 Out of concern for the heat, the builders insisted on installing an air conditioning unit, according to our calculations, but this is unlikely to be used.